katiesunsg/comparing-baltimore-nyc-teenagebirthrate/README.md

 ![attachfinal](https://github.com/katiesunsg/comparing-baltimore-nyc-teenagebirthrate/blob/master/Python%20Pivot%20Table%20Balti%20vs.%20New%20York.png)

-From creating Python pivot tables, we can see that the table above shows that Baltimore has higher teenage birth rates vs. New York across income levels, but it is especially stark in Baltimore's 45% vs. New York's 18% for low-income.
+From our Python pivot table, we can see that Baltimore has higher teenage birth rates vs. New York across income levels, with a stark contrast in Baltimore's 45% vs. New York's 18% for low-income.
 This seems to suggest that income effects may be stronger in determining teenage birth rates in Baltimore than New York.
 This further reiterates our previous reccomendation that policies aimed at reducing teenage birth rates should prioritize low-income families, especially in Baltimore.

 ## Summary and Future Steps
 Additional data that might be useful for further analysis would be looking into race breakdown by neighborhoods and the relative poverty of each neighborhood.
 While we can see that lower income is linked to slightly higher teenage birth rates, it would be useful to determine whether it is race or income that is more likely to be able to successfully predict teenage birth rates.
 In addition, it would be worthwhile to explore how Baltimore and New York City differ in their neighborhood make-up in terms of racial segregation, average household income, and even other potential teenage birth rate factors such as level of education.